-- Employ a food waste management process to identify, track and eliminate wasteful procedures. - Track food production every meal to better forecast future purchasing. - Utilize digital screens for menus and advertisements to reduce use of printed menus and paper signage. - Purchase bulk dispensers to reduce packaging, e.g. beverages, condiments, cereals. - Offer a 20% discount for all customers who bring a reusable mug or bottle to select locations for fountain drink and coffee purchases. - Our reusable to-go containers in the dining halls have entirely eliminated use of disposable containers for take-out meals. - Offer metal, glass and plastic recycling bins in all dining locations and paper recycling bins in offices. - Recycle cardboard boxes from food deliveries at all locations. - Filter fryer oil at all dining locations for extended life and recycle it into biodiesel. - Compostable napkins and compostable straws in all locations. - Front of house composting system, compostable packaging, utensils and cups available in Mainstreet and Beach Café, two of our main food courts. - Pre-consumer food waste composting at the Beach Café and Mainstreet and pre- and post-consumer food waste composting in both dining halls.
+- Employ a food waste management process to identify, track and eliminate wasteful procedures. - Track food production every meal to better forecast future purchasing. - Utilize digital screens for menus and advertisements to reduce use of printed menus and paper signage. - Purchase bulk dispensers to reduce packaging, e.g. beverages, condiments, cereals. - Offer a \$0.99 refill for all customers who bring a reusable mug or bottle to select locations for fountain drink and coffee purchases. - Our reusable to-go containers in the dining halls have entirely eliminated use of disposable containers for take-out meals. - Offer metal, glass and plastic recycling bins in all dining locations and paper recycling bins in offices. - Recycle cardboard boxes from food deliveries at all locations. - Filter fryer oil at all dining locations for extended life and recycle it into biodiesel. - Compostable napkins and compostable straws in all locations. - Front of house composting system, compostable packaging, utensils and cups available in the Student Union, lobby of Chase Hall, and in Mainstreet and Beach Café, two of our main food courts. - Pre-consumer food waste composting at the Beach Café and Mainstreet and pre- and post-consumer food waste composting in both dining halls.